jamesgreensill/Eclipse/README.md

 ```

 Eclipse Engine has been designed to be modular to its very core.
 So creating an application is different to most other engines you will find out there.
 To create an Application using Eclipse you will need add a list of modules to the engine.
 You can achieve this as follows.
-Please see [Native Modules](#native-modules)
+Please see [Native Modules](#native-modules) for a list of natively supported engine modules.
 * ### Running the application
 ```cpp
 int main()